yangho1231/node-assessment/README.md

 10. Ban (delete) a user.
 Use REST method delete and the query params to delete a user by their id number.
    `DELETE: /api/users/` + userID

 11. Change your get all users (#1) endpoint so that it uses queries.
 Allow queries for age, language, city, state, and gender.
+Note that queries are case sensitive, i.e. ?city="scranton" will not match "Scranton" on the user's city property.

 12. Update one user by id.
 (You'll need to find your user then use a for in loop to update properties).
+This test will not work if your GET endpoints are not all functioning.
    `PUT: /api/users/` + userId